dnsimple/dnsimple-support/content/articles/setting-name-servers.md

 Pointing the name servers to DNSimple provider will cause the domain to resolve using the DNS records configured in your DNSimple account.

-To change the name servers to DNSimple, follow the steps in the previous section, and use the [DNSimple name servers](/articles/dnsimple-nameservers).
+To change the name servers to DNSimple, follow the steps in [Delegating a Domain registered with DNSimple to DNSimple](/articles/delegating-dnsimple-registered).

 ## Glue records